 - The UAS Operator Registration Number or corresponding QR code should be printed and affixed to the drones the Drone Operator owns.

 - It should be noted that Law Enforcement Officers may conduct checks and ask the Drone Operator to demonstrate that they hold a valid UAS Operator Registration Number and that it is affixed to the drone.
 Any breaches will incur a penalty.

 - Registration is renewable annually against a fee of €25.

 How to get Authorization for a drone flight in Malta?

-- Flight requests should be submitted online at tmcad.idronect.com, specifying the flight parameters including date, time, location, drone, etc. This system allows you to see the weather forecast, flight zones that are restricted, integrate NOTAMs, etc.
+- Flight requests should be submitted online at tmcad.idronect.com, specifying the flight parameters, including date, time, location, drone, etc. This system lets you see the weather forecast, restricted flight zones, integrate NOTAMs, etc.

 - Flights that are low risk and comply with certain pre-defined parameters are authorized automatically, so the Authorisation Form can be downloaded and/or printed immediately.

 - Such flights do not exceed the maximum altitude of 60m, do not infringe on any no-fly zones indicated on the map, and are not carried out half an hour before sunrise and after half an hour after sunset.

 - Flights that are not authorized automatically may require a risk assessment to be uploaded together with the flight submission.

 - It should also be noted that Law Enforcement Officers may also conduct checks to see that drone flights are being conducted as per the parameters in the Authorisation Form.
 Any breaches of the parameters may also incur a penalty.